 Debilitating anxiety and avoidance behaviors

-If you have a specific phobia, such as traveling by plane, then you might opt for land or sea travel instead because you worry that getting on a plane without the option to get off might lead to a panic attack.
+If you have a specific phobia, such as traveling by plane, then you may opt for land or sea travel instead because you worry that getting on a plane without the option to get off may lead to a panic attack.

 If one finds some pleasure and relief in using them, then they’re likely to use them again and increase their risk of dependence and addiction.
 Once dependence and addiction occur, the anxiety disorder would become much more pronounced and require treatment focused on co-occurring disorders rather than the anxiety disorder alone.